§ 5914 Rules; hearing; adoption.

 (c) No state employee shall be discharged, threatened or otherwise retaliated against with respect to the terms or conditions of their employment due to the exercise of their rights under the grievance and complaint procedure established under subsection (a) of this section.

-(1) An employee who alleges a violation of this subsection may file a written complaint directly to the Human Resource Management Administrator.
-The employee and the Director or designee may agree to meet and attempt an informal resolution of the complaint, and/or the Director or designee shall hear the complaint and issue a written decision within 45 days of the complaint's receipt.
-Such decision shall be final and binding on the employee's appointing authority.
+(1) An employee who alleges a violation of this subsection may file a written complaint directly to the Department of Human Resources.
+The employee and the Secretary or designee may agree to meet and attempt an informal resolution of the complaint, and/or the Secretary or designee shall hear the complaint and issue a written decision within 45 days of the complaint’s receipt.
+Such decision shall be final and binding on the employee’s appointing authority.

 (2) Where such decision finds that an individual engaged in conduct prohibited by this subsection, the appointing authority shall initiate appropriate disciplinary action consistent with that decision.